SkylineCommunications/dataminer-docs-connectors/connector/doc/directOut_PRODIGY.MC.md

 If you wish to test a command, you can do so by setting the **Outgoing Command Content** parameter to the command you wish to send and then clicking the **Send Command** button.
 The **Incoming Response Content** parameter will display the response.

-To create sets on the device, a DMA user must have access level 1.
+To set parameters on the device, a DMA user must have access level 1.

 The remaining pages display status and settings data: